mzhengg/employee-rdbms/README.md

 # Employee Database Management System

 Data modeling is an important job of a Data Engineer.
 So, in this project, I designed a RDBMS (Relational Database Management System) for employee management applications to practice this skill.
 The project is broken into 2 parts.
 The first part is building the database that will house all the data.
 The second part is designing the interface to interact with the database.

-To launch this application, go to the 'Makefile' and execute each command in order.
+To launch this application, follow these steps:

+1. make execute (builds the RDBMS)
+2. python3 interface.py (database takes ~20 seconds to bootup)
+3. make unexecute (destroys the RDBMS)

+*Please note that any changes made in the database will be lost when the container is shut down and started again.*

 ## Technologies